EmbryoPhenomics/LabEmbryoCam/README.md

 Development of the LabEmbryoCam is made possible thanks to funding from UK Resarch Innovation, Natural Environment Research Council and Biotechnology and Biological Sciences Research Council funding.

+All resources for building a LabEmbryoCam are available in this repository.

+A build guide with embedded CAD windows is viewable here: https://labembryocam.readthedocs.io/en/latest/

 www.embryophenomics.org

 www.github.com/embryophenomics